raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_10.md

 title: Saving into directories that don't exist
 ---

-A number of teams want to organise their data into directories such as `data`, `images`, _etc._ This in and of of itself is a really good thing, but it's easy to forget to make these directories before writing to them!
+A number of teams want to organise their data into directories such as `data`, `images`, _etc._ This in and of of itself is a really good thing, but it's easy to forget to make these directories before writing to them.

 ---/collapse ---